 Beautiful Vysocina is one of the very many reasons to take a day trip from Prague.
 A tantalizing mix of history, culture, and natural beauty awaits in the Vysočina region of the Czech Republic.

 The rolling hills of Vysočina, which means highlands in Czech, are dotted with forests and ponds; peppered with charming towns and verdant fields of grass and wheat.
 The region epitomizes the essence of the word idyllic.

 Scattered into the rustic and rolling landscape of Vysočina lay relics of the past.
 Countless castles, churches, walled towns, and towers have withstood the tests of time, serving as constant reminders of centuries long gone.
 Much of Vysočina’s past is either preserved or restored and stands proudly on display amid the trappings of modern society.

 The Czech Republic has 12 incredible UNESCO sites and Vysočina is home to three of them.
-From the historic and tragic Jewish Quarter in Třebíč to the sprawling old town center of Telč, these Heritage Sites are a time capsules into various points of the past.
+From the historic and tragic Jewish Quarter in Třebíč to the sprawling old town center of Telč, these Heritage Sites are time capsules into various points of the past.

 All of this, and more, is a mere 90-minute car ride (or two-hour bus ride) from Prague.
 Vysočina’s proximity to the capital makes it an ideal area to explore for travelers and visitors who want to experience more of the Czech Republic than just its most famous city.

-The best way to explore the the history and beauty of the region is to chart a course combing three destinations.
+The best way to explore the history and beauty of the region is to chart a course combing three destinations.
 The cities of Telč, Třebíč, and Žďár all make excellent day trips from Prague, and can be melded into an epic road trip if you rent a car and plan your day out efficiently.

-There aren’t very many place in the world where you can visit three UNESCO World Heritage sites in one day, so you should probably (definitely) take advantage of that while you are visiting the country.
+There aren’t very many places in the world where you can visit three UNESCO World Heritage sites in one day, so you should probably (definitely) take advantage of that while you are visiting the country.